 1. Can I use cloves for toothache during pregnancy?

-Cloves have natural painkilling and antibacterial properties, so you may use them to relieve toothache during pregnancy.
+Cloves have natural pain relief and antibacterial properties, so you may use them to relieve toothache and for oral health support during pregnancy.

 2. Is clove tea safe during pregnancy?